vguleaev/vguleaev.dev/src/content/blog/start-build-ai-apps-2026.md

 **You first look at the plan, read it, adapt it to your needs, then proceed with code generation.**

-The worst experience is when you wait for 30 seconds for Agent to finish, only to realize that's doing something weird 🤦‍♂️.
+The worst experience is when you wait for 30 seconds for Agent to finish, only to realize it's doing something weird 🤦‍♂️.

 Review the plan and understand it deeply.
 Only after you like the plan then allow Agent to make code changes.